 Looking back, what made our class

-truly memorable was not just the place or the traditions, but the way we were
+truly memorable was not just the place or the traditions, but the way we existed

 together.
 We were a remarkably cohesive group of kids.
 There were no major